behu-kea/dat20-classes/week-11/sql-continued.md

 ### Inner join

 Only merge the rows where there is a match.
-In the example below: Only merge rows where the employees `DEPTNO` matches a departments `DEPTNO`.
+In the example below: Only merge rows where the employees `DEPTNO` matches a departments `DEPTNO`

 ```sql
 SELECT EMP.ENAME, DEPT.LOC